pivotal/docs-tap/app-live-view/configuring-apps/steeltoe-enablement.hbs.md

 # Enabling Steeltoe apps for Application Live View (beta)

-This topic describes how developers configure a Steeltoe app to be observed by Application Live View within Tanzu Application Platform.
+This topic tells you how developers can extend .NET Core Apps to Steeltoe apps and enable Application Live View on Steeltoe workloads within Tanzu Application Platform.

 >**Caution:** Enabling Steeltoe apps for Application Live View is currently in beta and is intended for evaluation and test purposes only.
 Do not use in a production environment.